Congregational Council Updates

 A brief look at issues discussed and actions taken by the Congregation Council at their monthly meetings.

-Our discussions at the May meeting of the congregation council included the following topics.
-Here is a brief look at the topics raised at the May meeting of the congregation council:
+Here is a summary of the actions taken by the council along with a brief look at the topics raised at the November meeting of the congregation council.